Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method

-where $\Delta t$ is the time interval between two steps, and B and F are two constant matrices defined by (\ref{FB}).
-For a fair comparison, the UKF was validated on the same charging profile as our method (with $dR$ compensation).
+The UKF was validated on the same data as our method (with $dR$ compensation) for a fair comparison.
 Specifically, the profile includes a three-minute relaxation, a 10-second 1 C discharge pulse, another 3-minute relaxation, a constant-current charging that increases the SOC by 5\%, and another 3-minute relaxation.
 During the first relaxation, the UKF was not turned on, and the voltage data was used to estimate the values of all the ECM parameters.
-The parameter estimation method is the same as in Section \ref{parameter_section}.
-Starting from the discharge pulse, the UKF was turned on, with the initial SOH estimation set to 100\%, the initial capacitor voltage set to 0, and the initial SOC set to be the inverse of the OCV during the relaxation.
-The SOC and SOH estimation at the very end of the profile are considered estimation outputs and compared against the true value to calculate the error.
+The parameter estimation method is the same as in Sec. \ref{parameter_section}.
+Starting from the discharge pulse, the UKF was turned on, with the initial SOH estimation set to 100\%, the initial capacitor voltage set to 0 V, and the initial SOC set to be the inverse of the OCV during the first relaxation.
+The SOC and SOH estimation at the very end of the profile are considered estimation outputs and compared against the actual value to calculate the error.
 The detailed hyperparameter setup for this UKF is the same as in \cite{jiang2024}.

-The SOC and SOH estimation results by using UKF are presented in Table \ref{resultUKF}.
-The table shows that our method is hundreds of times faster than the UKF, yet we still have higher accuracy (especially for SOC estimation).
+The SOC and SOH estimation results from the UKF are presented in Fig. \ref{resultUKF}.
+The figure suggests that our method is hundreds of times faster than the UKF and is more accurate, especially for SOC estimation.